Safe Surf Lab

 What is Surfshark?

-Surfshark is a Virtual Private Network (VPN) service designed to enhance your online privacy and security.
-In layman’s terms, it creates an encrypted tunnel between your device and the internet.
-When you connect to a Surfshark server, your internet traffic is routed through that server, masking your real IP address and making it appear as though you’re browsing from a different location.
-This not only helps keep your online activities private from your internet service provider (ISP) and other prying eyes but also allows you to bypass geo-restrictions on websites and streaming services.
+Surfshark is a virtual private network (VPN) service designed to enhance your online privacy and security.
+In simple terms, it creates an encrypted tunnel between your device and the internet.
+This tunnel hides your actual IP address, making it appear as though you’re browsing from a different location, and encrypts all your internet traffic.
+This means your internet service provider (ISP), government, and potential snoopers can’t see what you’re doing online.

 Key features

-• Bypasser (Split Tunneling): Allows you to choose which apps or websites use the VPN connection and which bypass it, useful for local services that might conflict with a VPN.
+• Bypasser (Split Tunneling): Lets you choose which apps or websites use the VPN connection and which bypass it, useful for local network access or specific services.

-• Kill Switch: Automatically disconnects your internet access if the VPN connection drops unexpectedly, preventing your real IP address from being exposed.
+• Kill Switch: Automatically disconnects your internet if the VPN connection drops, preventing any accidental data leaks of your real IP address.

 How it actually performs